sandervandevelde/uwp-iot-device/UwpToIotHub.md

 This is an example integration between a UWP app and Azure IoT Hub.
 This integration shows features like creating devices in the Azure IoT Hub device registry as well as sending telemetry to the IoT Hub.

-*Note: in this workshop, we will create uniquely named Azure resources.
+*Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.*

 *Note: The IoT Hub also offers the ability of sending commands back to devices.
 This is not part of this workshop.*